 Am was only designer at The MAD Agency that could also deal with web construction although I was teaching these skills to the designers under me.

-Clients include: The RNLI, Daisy & Tom (part of ELC), The Royal Navy, Bournemouth Council, NHS, Horizon Motor Co (Mazda, Honda, Suzuki, Nissan, Citroen), Britannia Removals, David Lloyd, Esporta.
+Clients included: The RNLI, Daisy & Tom (part of ELC), The Royal Navy, Bournemouth Council, NHS, Horizon Motor Co (Mazda, Honda, Suzuki, Nissan, Citroen), Britannia Removals, David Lloyd, Esporta.

 Working directly under the Creative Director, I was there to work up and develop his initial paper based designed, I was also given by own creative jobs to work on, including the redesign of the three Olymipian Motor Co group companies; Olymipian Renault, Olymipian Nissan and Olymipian Used Cars.